Lifecycle Email Marketing: Revolution In Email Marketing

 5. Advocates

-These are people who not only purchase product regularly, they actively promote your brand for you.
+These are people who not only purchase the product regularly, they actively promote your brand for you.
 They might post on social media, the benefit of your referral marketing feature, or simply share your name via word-of-mouth.

 Nurture and reward these customers so they keep engaged and continue to promote for you.